 - Starting with “Up,” Apple TV will display icons that represent the controls of the standard Apple TV remote

 - Using the third party remote, press and hold the button you want to be “Up” until the progress bar is full.

-If you are in those dark times where your Apple TV remote has abandoned you, I hope this article alleviates your strife until your little silver friend returns.
-If you know where your shiny buddy is, I recommend taking the precautions outlined in this article.
+If you are in those dark times where your Apple TV remote has abandoned you, I hope this article alleviates your strife until your sleek friend returns.
+If you know where your beautiful buddy is, I recommend taking the precautions outlined in this article.
 Don’t think he won’t abandon you without warning.